petershin/liferay-learn/docs/commerce/latest/en/inventory-management/setting-inventory-by-warehouse.md

 ---
 # Setting Inventory by Warehouse

 Stores with multiple warehouses can manage product inventory on a per warehouse basis.
-The Inventory menu is where you can manage the number of products available to buy in each warehouse.
+The inventory menu is where you can manage the number of products available to buy in each warehouse.

 To set inventory by warehouse,